-Frequency: Audits will be conducted quarterly during the year.
+- 8. Were the progress notes examined during the quarter submitted within the required 72 hours of meeting with the youth? - 9.
+Are supervisors accurately reviewing the billing criteria during the determination of whether services are billable for the month? - C. Frequency: Audits will be conducted quarterly during the fiscal year.
 The table below shows the proposed frequency and quarters to be examined.
-The period of time between the close of the quarter and the audit allows for the majority of billing to have been paid for services provided during that quarter.
+The period of time between the close of the quarter and conducting the audit allows for the majority of billing to have been paid for services provided during that quarter.

-Month/Year when audit will take place: Records will be reviewed from this period: Reports written: May 1 st Quarter (Jan., Feb.
-June- Interim Report March) August 2 nd Quarter (April, September - Interim Report May, June)

-November 3rd Quarter (entire December - Interim Report year) February (of following year) 4 th Quarter (Oct., Nov.
-Dec.)
-March - Annual Report
+Month/Year when audit will take place: Records will be reviewed from this period: Lost Claims Report Due to QA Reports written: Nov.
+1 st Quarter (July - Sept.)
+Oct.
+31 DecQuarterly Report February 2 nd Quarter (Oct. -Dec.)
+Jan.
+31 March - Quarterly Report May 3rd Quarter (entire year) May 31 June - Quarterly Report August 4 th Quarter (April - June) July 31 Sept. - Quarterly Report Annual Full year aggregate N/A -fully year aggregate August - Full FY Report

-Responsible Party: Audit will be conducted internally by existing PCE Quality Assurance and Compliance staff with assistance from Operations staff when required.

-Type of Review: Review will be of a "random" selection of records reflecting a representative sample of PCE's mix.
-For quarters 1, 2 and 4, records will be pulled from 4 different "categories" of records: New Admissions (30 days), Records that have been open 90 days or longer, Transitioned Youths' Records, Records for Back Billing.
-For the 3rd quarter, records pulled will be totally randomized from the entire client population for the year.
-Additionally, any client records which have resulted in nonpayment from Medicaid as a result of the billing window having closed will also be examined to determine the cause of the nonpayment.
+- D. Responsible Parties: Audits will be conducted internally by the PCE Quality Assurance Department, Medicaid Biller and Corporate Compliance Officer with assistance from Operations staff when required. - E. Type of Reviews: Reviews will be conducted of a "random" selection of records within categories reflecting a representative sample of PCE's population served.
+Records will be pulled from 4 different "categories": Records of New Admissions (30 days), Records open 90 days or Longer, Records of Transitioned Youths, Records for Back Billing.

+Based on issues raised during previous audits, the additional query was added:

+• What are the specific causes of nonpayment in cases where the Medicaid billing window has expired?

+This question will require the review of all records identified during each quarter that a lacked an accurate billing criterion when they were deemed billable for the month or in nonpayment from Medicaid as a result of the billing window having expired.

-Scope of Audit: The Audit will be "retrospective", reviewing records after claims submission to Medicaid, as well as any of those which were not submitted in a timely manner resulting in nonpayment.
+- F. Scope of Audit: The audit will be "retrospective," reviewing records after claims submission to Medicaid, as well as any of those which were not submitted in a timely manner resulting in nonpayment. - G. Sample Size: For FY 2024-25, a total of approximately 25% of records for all youth served annually will be pulled for the audits, with 25% of that total examined during each audit period.
+The annual review of 25% of records will provide PCE with a legitimate sample size for the coding and billing audit.
+Based on a FY 2024-25 estimated annual census of approximately 1500 records, 360 records will be pulled: 90 in each quarter.

-Sample Size: A total of approximately 10% of all youth records annually will be pulled for the audits, with 25% of that total examined during each review period.
-The review of 10% of records annually will provide PCE with a legitimate sample size for the coding and billing audit.
-Based on a current average annual census of approximately 1200 records, 120 records would be pulled; 30 in each quarter.
-This formula does not include those records which will be examined due to not being submitted to Medicaid in a timely manner resulting in nonpayment.
-Of the 30 records pulled quarterly, each audit will include the following number of records from each of the 4 categories:
+The number of records to be pulled and examined each fiscal year is based on an estimation of the number of youth that will be served during that period of time.
+However, this formula does not include those records which will be examined due to not being submitted to Medicaid in a timely manner resulting in nonpayment.
+In that data set, all records that meet this criteria during the quarter will be reviewed.

+Of the 90 records pulled in each quarter, the audits will include the following number of records from each of the 4 categories: